Pyaar Deewana Hota Hai (song)

 "Pyaar Deewana Hota Hain" (English: "Love Tends To Be Crazy") is a Hindi song from the Indian film Kati Patang (1971).
 Actor Rajesh Khanna performed in the song.
 Kishore Kumar sang it under R. D. Burman's tune.
-It's music is reused from the Bengali song "Aaj Goongoon Goonje", sung by Asha Bhosle in the 1970 film Rajkumari, composed by the same composer.
+Its music is reused from the Bengali song "Aaj Gungun Kunje", sung by Asha Bhosle in the 1970 film Rajkumari, composed by the same composer.